Ferozhasnain1504/cert-verify/README.md

 ---
 ### Notes

-** The prototype mocks blockchain functionality for quick demo.
+ -The prototype mocks blockchain functionality for quick demo.
-** To implement real blockchain storage:
+ - To implement real blockchain storage:
-** Use Ethereum / Polygon / Truffle / Web3.js.
+ - Use Ethereum / Polygon / Truffle / Web3.js.
-** Store certificate hash on-chain.
+ - Store certificate hash on-chain.
-** Verify by querying the blockchain.
+ - Verify by querying the blockchain.

+---

+### License

+This project is for educational/demo purposes and hackathon use.